-DSHS is dedicated to a healthy Texas.
-They oversee many programs, including disease prevention, EMS (Emergency Medical Services), health-care professional licensing, the Women, Infants, and Children (WIC) program, and birth and death certificates.
+DSHS oversees programs, including disease prevention, EMS (Emergency Medical Services), health-care professional licensing, and birth and death certificates.
 DSHS offers 2 programs specifically for families of children with disabilities or special health-care needs.

 Mental health is a special and important health-care need.
 Approximately 1 in 4 people will experience some type of emotional disturbance or mental health-care need in their lifetime.
 And many children with disabilities or special health-care needs require extra emotional support.

 DSHS has 37 Local Mental Health Authorities across the state that offer mental health services.
 Each of these providers has a direct hotline, and you can find those phone numbers on the Local Mental Health Authority search page.
 Or you can call 2-1-1 to get connected to your Local Mental Health Authority.

 If you think your child is in need of mental health support, please see our Mental Health page to learn more.
 And read on.

 Once you have gotten in touch with DSHS, they will perform an assessment to determine what services your child and your family might need.
 During your first appointment, DSHS will determine what level of care you need out of 5 possible levels.